-A student may withdraw at any point before the determination of their application is made.
-After this determination, the student may not withdraw the disruption to studies notification and must submit themselves to partake in the assessment activities organised by the Unit Convenor, or accept the ‘W’ status for the unit.
+A student may withdraw their Disruption to Studies notification at any point before the determination of whether it is 'Serious and Unavoidable’ is made.
+After this determination, the student may not withdraw the Disruption to Studies Notification and must submit themselves to partake in the assessment activities organised by the Unit Convenor, or accept the ‘W’ status for the unit.

 Refer to the Disruption to Studies: Supporting Evidence Schedule for details regarding the professional authority that is relevant to the disruption event.
-Students can contact staff in Welfare Services for guidance on medical circumstances relating to a disruption event or for help completing a Professional Authority Form.
+Students can contact staff in Campus Wellbeing and Support for guidance on medical circumstances relating to a disruption event or for help completing a Professional Authority Form.

 The University may contact a registered health professional to verify authenticity or obtain further information relevant to the student’s disruption.

 Other policies cover conditions existing prior to commencing a unit of study, except in the event of deterioration or exacerbation of the condition.
-The student is responsible for managing their workload considering any known or anticipated problems.
-Students with a pre-existing disability/health condition may visit Accessibility Support and contact Campus Wellbeing and Support for further information.
+The student is responsible for managing their workload in light of any known or anticipated problems.

 If a disruption is non-medical, appropriate supporting evidence indicating the severity and impact of the circumstances must be included with the notification as per the Supporting Evidence Schedule.
-Details of the actual circumstances are not required if the supporting evidence communicates the disruption’s severity.
+Details of the actual circumstances are not required if the supporting evidence communicates the severity impact of the circumstances.

 How to apply